SeaBirdsGet the app

 Does it work without internet?

-Yes — Seabirds opens zero outbound connections.
+Yes — SeaBirds opens zero outbound connections.
 Detection runs on the Apple Neural Engine on your phone.
 GPS fixes are obtained from the OS, not a server.
 You can fly to a remote inlet with no cell signal and the app works exactly the same as it does in your driveway.

 Will it kill my battery?